ljjTYJR/PapersReading/Point Set Registration.md

 # SLAM

+> Especially for some registration algorithms used widely in SLAM applications

 - **LOAM: Lidar Odometry and Mapping in Real-time**

   > Zhang, Ji, and Sanjiv Singh.
 "LOAM: Lidar Odometry and Mapping in Real-time." *Robotics: Science and Systems*.
 Vol. 2.
 No. 9.
 2014.